Ylianst/EMB-Serial/docs/HighLevel.md

 ## Emboidery Module Session Start

-When starting up you can communicate with the sewing machine, but if you want to access the embroidery module, you need to open a session first.
-If you read 0x57FF80 the first byte will be 0xB4A5 if the session is not started.
+When starting up you communicate with the sewing machine, but if you want to access the embroidery module, you need to open the communication path to the embroidery module first.
+If you read 0x57FF80 the first bytes will be 0xB4A5 if the emboidery session is not started.
 In this case, you can't read/write data to the embroidery module.

 R57FF80 --> B4A5000020DF002B797D03700FCE0C08535332FF0370FFFFFFFFFFFFFFFFFFFF  (Session Closed)